CleonPeaches/hello_heart_demo/README.md

 ## De-identification

 I chose the name, address, and phone number columns on the appointments table to hash, as those are the only fields that could uniquely identify a patient if the data were compromised.
+I also appended a 15-digit randomly generated salt to the input value before hashing to increase resilience against rainbow table attacks.

 ## Docker and LocalStack